smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 *  You cannot alter the table variable once it is created.
 *  You cannot create an explicit index on a table variable.
 *  An index is created when creating a `PRIMARY KEY` or a `UNIQUE` constraint.
-*  The `TRUNCATE` statement does not work on table variables.
+*  Modern SQL Server does support `TRUNCATE TABLE` on table variables.
+You will need to verify if your version of SQL Server supports `TRUNCATE TABLE` on table variables.
 *  Table variables are stored in `tempdb`.
 *  Table variables are not affected by rollbacks.
 Temporary tables can be rolled back as they are part of the transaction log.